-Other reserves: Other reserves comprise share-based payment reserve and capital redemption reserve.
-There are certain restrictions on the use of the capital redemption reserve of the share-based payment reserve under UK company law, but this is not a material amount of the capital.
+Other reserves: Other reserves comprise the share-based payment reserve and capital redemption reserve.
+There are certain restrictions on the use of these reserves under UK company law, but this is not a material amount of the capital.

 The firm has no additional Tier 1 capital and there are no restrictions or prudential filters on the capital.
 The firm has no Tier 2 capital.